Priyanshu-Priya/Portfolio-Website/Readme.md

 - **Responsive Design**: The website is fully responsive and adapts to various screen sizes.
 - **Project Showcase**: Highlighting my projects with detailed descriptions.
-- **Contact Form**: A simple way for visitors to get in touch with me.
+- **Contact Form**: A fully functional contact form that sends messages directly to my inbox, allowing visitors to get in touch easily.

 ## Projects